leonardosete/meu-dash/CODE_AUDIT.md

 This document provides a comprehensive audit of the `meu-dash` application, identifies structural issues, and proposes a clear roadmap for improvement.
 The primary goal is to enhance the codebase's stability, maintainability, and scalability.

 A critical `AttributeError` bug was hotfixed by restoring data processing logic that was improperly removed during a previous refactoring.
 This incident highlighted deeper structural problems, which this report addresses.
+To address these issues and prevent future regressions, a testing framework with automated CI/CD has been implemented.

 ## 2. Python Backend (`/src`) Review